 Learn step by step how to navigate and understand your Community Needs Assessment.
 This tutorial will focus on report features available to all SparkMap Subscribers.
-If you want to explore features available to Premium Subscribers, check out Navigating Your Premium Community Needs Assessment.
+If you want to explore features available to Premium Subscribers, check out our tutorial How to Explore Your Premium Community Needs Assessment.

 Navigating Your Report